nickconlon/nickconlon.github.io/_pages/about.md

 space situational awareness.
 I also spent a few years in the US Army Airborne Infantry adventuring throughout the world and jumping out of perfectly good aircraft.

-I received his B.S. in Computer Science from the University of Massachusetts at Amherst (2014), and my M.S. in Computer Science from the University of Massachusetts at Lowell (2018).
+I received my B.S. in Computer Science from the University of Massachusetts at Amherst (2014), and my M.S. in Computer Science from the University of Massachusetts at Lowell (2018).